zasper-io/zasper/README.md

   <img src="./screenshots/intro.gif"/>
 </p>

+Zasper is an IDE designed from the ground up to support massive concurrency.
+It provides a minimal memory footprint, exceptional speed, and the ability to handle numerous concurrent connections.

+It's perfectly suited for running REPL-style data applications, with Jupyter notebooks being one example.

+Currently Zasper is supported on Linux and Mac.

 # Why I built Zasper ?

-A lot of properietary JupyterLab - like frontend software (Databricks Notebooks, Deepnote Notebooks)  are there in the market.
-But none of them are free and opensource.
-Also most of them force you to use them in the cloud.
-Even the modest personal computers these days have atleast 8 GBs of RAM, 8 core CPU and a descent GPU with 4 GB RAM.
-Hence, I decided to build this.
+There are several proprietary JupyterLab-like frontend tools available in the market, such as Databricks Notebooks and Deepnote Notebooks.
+However, none of them are free or open-source, and most require users to work in the cloud.
+Even the modest personal computers these days are typically equipped with at least 8 GB of RAM, an 8-core CPU, and a decent 4 GB GPU, I saw an opportunity to create a solution that works seamlessly on local machines.
+That’s why I decided to build Zasper which can effectively utilize the resources available and guarantee maximum efficiency.

-Originally I wrote https://github.com/zasper-io/zasper_py(now in Private mode) to build a new frontend around Jupyter.
+Originally I wrote https://github.com/zasper-io/zasper_py (now in Private mode) to build a new frontend around Jupyter.
 During the process I realized, Go is the ideal choice to rebuild the Jupyter project.
 Go has excellent support for REST, RPC, WS protocols.
 Concurrency and Performance are the areas where Go shines.

 Go's Concurrency: Better suited for applications requiring both concurrency and parallelism, as it leverages multiple cores effectively.
 It's easier to handle blocking operations without freezing the system.

 Python's Event Loop: Ideal for I/O-bound applications that need to handle a lot of asynchronous tasks without blocking.
 However, it struggles with CPU-bound tasks and lacks native parallelism unless additional worker threads are used.

 Hence the Go version of Zasper was born!
-Currently Zasper is supported on Linux and Mac.

 ## 📷 Screenshots